flimflam-austin/hugo-cms-test/content/quick_reads/20180319-18-02-19-sex-city-governor-run/index.md

       * Cuomo considered a ‘centrist’ & Nixon, progressive.
 Nixon attacks Cuomo’s “Democrat” credentials.

-      * Watching who wins $$ & support **may provide insight into direction of Democratic Party.A**
+      * Watching who wins $$ & support**may provide insight into direction of
+      Democratic Party.A**
     _key: card-3-9e759a3e-205a-42df-ad1b-f7ff69373ce1
   - order: 3
+    useCheckmark: false
     body: >-
       ## Another Reason To Care

-      Governor of New York State oversees **theA largest transportation system in America**…and in North America overall.
+      Governor of New York State oversees**theA largest transportation system in America**…and in North America overall.

       The MTA – Metropolitan Transit Authority – includes all New York City subways and state trains into-and-out of NYC.
     _key: card-4-fe17a3e9-a841-4582-a699-fcfb76ba1f1b
   - order: 4
+    useCheckmark: true
     body: >-
       Actress who played Charlotte in Sex In The City was the first to support ‘Miranda’ - Kristin Davis showed her support on social media fo Nixon.
 If